noah-test/hello-word/readme1.md

-# hello-word
+# Noah Research
-This is just a test version.
+This repository contains some research related code released by Huawei Noah's Ark Lab.
 ### About issue and PR
-Because the repo contains many subprojects (each subproject corresponds to a directory), in order to clarify which subproject the issue or PR pionts to, please add the sub project name before it's title.
+Because the repo contains many subprojects (each subproject corresponds to a directory), in order to clarify which subproject the issue or PR pionts to, please add the subproject name before it's title.

 Please refer to the following format:

-- '[' + sub project name + ']' + ' ' + title
+- '[' + subproject name + ']' + ' ' + title

 An example is as follows: